leiaj/Custom-Chat-App/README.md

 <p>Users with accounts are the only ones able to create chatrooms but an account is not necessary to join a chat.</p>

-(these will link to their own repos eventually)
-Ruby on Rails Backend Repo
-React Frontend Repo

 <h1>Wireframes:</h1>

 <h4>Home Page</h4>